agiantwhale/caenhacks/README.md

 Next, install your desired version of Node and set it as the default:

 ```
-nvm install v0.10
+nvm install v4.2.0
-nvm alias default v0.10
+nvm alias default v4.2.0
-# You can also install v0.11 or other versions
+# You can also install other versions
 ```

 Now you should be able to use Node, NPM, and more!